gitter-badger/Shelves/README.md

 ### License

-Shelves is licensed under the GNU GPL license.
+Shelves is licensed under the 'GNU General Public License Version 3' license.
 See the [LICENSE](/LICENSE) file.

 ```
     This program is free software: you can redistribute it and/or modify